-What’s noteworthy about their recommendation is that they weren’t just talking about health and safety, they focused on new workforce operations and learning shifts required for retailers and other industries to build resiliency at the frontline:
+What’s noteworthy about their recommendation is that they weren’t just talking about health and safety, they focused on new workforce operations required for retailers and other industries to build resiliency at the frontline:

-- Transition to new ways of working – allow planning teams to operate as a virtual organization during the pandemic, providing them with the tools they need to continue working efficiently.
+- Transition to new ways of working – allow planning teams to operate as a virtual or hybrid organization, providing them with the tools they need to continue working efficiently.

 - Reskill and coach people to enable productivity in remote work environments.

-To fulfill these requirements, retailers need a workforce productivity platform that supports agile, continuous learning at the frontline.
+Operations need a frontline performance management platform that supports continuous improvement at the frontline.

 So what will the factory of the future look like – from a people perspective?